Hucaru/GGST-hook/README.md

 ## Further improvements

-The `POST` uri `/api/statistics/set` request connections cannot be trivially cached as it causes an R-code upload
+The `POST` uri `/api/statistics/set` request connections cannot be trivially cached as it causes an R-code upload error

 ## Screenshots